Top Winter Home Insurance Claims

 Wind and hail claims amount to 38.2% of all property damage claims, and water damage and freezing-related claims account for another 19.5%, according to III.
 Wind and hail damage cause the most claims of any single hazard, by far.

-What your standard homeowners/landlord insurance policy covers – and what it doesn't
+What your standard landlord insurance covers – and what it doesn't

 Most base homeowners insurance policies are written to a few industry-wide standard forms.
 They'll cover a lot, but they won't cover everything.
 The same goes for landlord insurance policies, which are a must for rental real estate investors.